Intersection Accident Lawyers

-Determining who is at fault in an intersection accident depends on many variables, including the type and severity of the incident.
+Determining who is at fault in an intersection accident depends on many variables:

 Generally speaking, pedestrians typically have the right of way.
 However, there are some instances in which pedestrians can be found liable for an accident involving a motor vehicle.
 Instances where pedestrians might be considered at fault include: